Skip to content

 # process is not the main process

-if score_dict is not None:
+if score is not None:

 return results